Authority: Issued by Executive Vice Chancellor and Provost & Vice Chancellor for Finance and Administration

 - Externally-funded sponsored program payments during the summer term for nine-month faculty;

-- All other paid assignments, additional activities, deliverables, or duties with durations of less than one year.
+- All other paid assignments, additional activities, deliverables, or duties with durations of 12 months or less.

-The following types of compensation are excluded from this regulation.
+The following types of compensation are excluded or excepted from this regulation.

 3.1 Non-Salary & Deferred Compensation.
 Consult UNC Policy 300.2.14 and NCSU Policy 05.15.03 for information on non-salary and deferred compensation.